 General Policy

 As a Christian community of faith and a United Methodist congregation, Highlands United Methodist Church pledges to conduct the ministry of the gospel in ways that assure the safety and spiritual growth of all our children as well as all of those who work with them.
-We will follow reasonable safety measures in the selection and recruitment of employees and Volunteers, including social security number verification, confirmation of past and present addresses and comparison with both the national and Alabama sex offender registries; we will implement prudent operational procedures in all programs and events; we will educate all of our employees and Volunteers with children regarding the use of all appropriate policies and methods (including first aid and methods of discipline); we will have a clearly defined procedure for reporting a suspected incident of abuse that conforms to the requirements of state law; and we will be prepared to respond to media inquiries if an incident occurs.
+We will follow reasonable safety measures in the selection and recruitment of employees and Volunteers, including social security number verification, confirmation of past and present addresses, and comparison with both the national and Alabama sex offender registries; we will implement prudent operational procedures in all programs and events; we will educate all of our employees and Volunteers with children regarding the use of all appropriate policies and methods (including first aid and methods of discipline); we will have a clearly defined procedure for reporting a suspected incident of abuse that conforms to the requirements of state law; and we will be prepared to respond to media inquiries if an incident occurs.

 Highlands United Methodist Church Safe Sanctuaries Policy